 If stuff worked as the (disassociated from actual values) text descriptions say, there's a good deal of solid systems at work in the game.
 Most of all, the customization through race traits (even if visuals are purely cosmetic), culture (unit roosters & abilities), topped with social traits and lastly tome selection (and availability for T4 & T5) really allows some good mix & match buildcraft.
 From there, rest of the game plays out quite different given those empire choices, and I can see a high potential for random generated map replayability.

-As for more systemic issues, firstly AI has major advantages, even on lowest difficulties but thankfully there are already mods to somewhat remedy that.
+AI has major advantages, even on lowest difficulties but thankfully there are already mods to somewhat remedy that.

 Secondly diplomacy is fucked, as AIs do stupid shit according to their "personality" like in Civ6.
 Meant to make diplomacy better with players acting according to actual events with casus belli and what not, but effectively I've mostly seen them hoard doomstacks of armies and rarely fight each other.